-Shrimp with all of the buffalo style flavors you love in a healthier version.
+Buffalo Shrimp with all the flavors you love in a healthier version.
 This one is not breaded or fried, making it the perfect choice for those cutting back.

 Now don't get me wrong...
 We do love our old southern fried favorites around here like country fried steak and fried chicken.
 But, anywhere we can cut back and not compromise the integrity of a dish we're going to do just that.